marcelboldt/EXASockets/README.md

 ### Performance:

-The library is entierly C++ with a custom implementation of the websocket protocol and relying on rapidJSON, which is pretty fast and works well for huge JSONs.
+The library is C++ with a custom implementation of the websocket protocol and relying on rapidJSON, which is pretty fast and works well for huge JSONs.
 Promising so far...

-Tested with EXASOL 6 Beta 1: Measured is sending a query and fetching a result set (which needs to be done separately using 'fetch()' if the result set is 1000 rows or greater).
-Testing with the flights data set with an EXASolo on the same machine, a simple query (e.g. metadata request) returns within 10-20 ms; an uncompressed fetch of 10k rows / 970 KB RAW data took me ~ 900 - 1300 ms. Fetching 100k rows / 9.8 MB RAW data typically took about 8.5 sec.
+Tested with EXASOL 6.0.0: Measured is sending a query and fetching a result set.
+Testing with the flights data set with a VM on the same machine, a simple query (e.g. metadata request) returns within 10-20 ms; an uncompressed fetch of 10k rows / 970 KB RAW data took me ~ 900 - 1300 ms. Fetching 100k rows / 9.8 MB RAW data typically took about 8.5 sec.